abinit/abinit/doc/tutorial/eph4isotc.md

 !!! note

+    The DDA breaks down at small $\qq$ where the phonon frequency cannot be neglected.
+    Note also that the DDA linewidths do not depend on the temperature.

-    It is worth stressing that there is another important contribution to the phonon lifetimes induced by **non-harmonic** terms in the Taylor expansion of the Born-Oppenheimer energy surface around the equilibrium point.
+    It is also worth stressing that there is another important contribution to the phonon lifetimes induced by **non-harmonic** terms in the Taylor expansion of the Born-Oppenheimer energy surface around the equilibrium point.
     Within the framework of many-body perturbation theory, these non-harmonic terms lead to **phonon-phonon scattering processes** that can give a substantial contribution to the lifetimes